nilsmehlhorn/blog/src/pages/posts/angular-error-tracking/index.md

 You don't have access to people's browser console and therefore lose those precious stack traces which might've helped to fix a nasty bug.

-Mindlessly shoving stuff in the console won't benefit but rather just [slow your app down](https://jsperf.com/console-log1337/14).
+Besides, mindlessly shoving stuff in the console won't benefit but rather just
+[slow your app down](https://jsperf.com/console-log1337/14).
 Also - like any JavaScript API - the console isn't exempted from [compatibility issues](https://developer.mozilla.org/en-US/docs/Web/API/Console#Browser_compatibility).